Omega-3 in fish: How eating fish helps your heart

 - Young children

-- No more than 12 ounces (340 grams) of fish in total a week
+- No more than 12 ounces (340 grams) of fish and seafood in total a week

-- No more than 6 ounces (170 grams) of canned tuna a week
+- No more than 4 ounces (113 grams) of Albacore tuna a week

 - No amount of any fish that's typically high in mercury (shark, swordfish, king mackerel and tilefish)